 The result of your body releasing histamine, leukotrienes, and prostaglandins are the symptoms that you identify as seasonal allergies.

 Histamine is the first-responder to cause immediate symptoms.
 It causes tightening of muscles and mucus membranes which is responsible for the cough and congested nose.
 Sneezing is usually a result of histamine release.
 Histamine is also responsible for hives and watery eyes.
 Leukotriene release causes a runny nose and phlegm in your throat.
 Like histamine, prostaglandins cause tightening of smooth muscles.
 Histamine is an immediate reaction whereas prostaglandins kick in about 6-8 hours later.
 All three of these body compounds are involved in inflammation levels in your body.

 Many people reach for over the counter allergy medications like Zyrtec, Allergra, or Claritin.
 Although these medications will relieve your symptoms, you run the risk of Alzheimers, dementia, and high blood pressure.
 Why take these chances with your health when you can use natural solutions without any side effects?

-Quercetin is a top performer when it comes to seasonal allergies.
+Quercetin is a top performing natural supplement for allergies.
 Quercetin acts like a "chill pill" for overexcited immune cells.
 It stabilizes your mast cells so they don't over-react to pollen and other particles.
 Quercetin slows down the process of releasing histamine and prostaglandins.